 Cause #7: Prolonged Stress

-Stress – from any combination of the above or other stressors in your life – is the leading cause of burnout with fatigue and lack of motivation.
-Graduate students in particular experience a significant number of stressors, putting them at higher risk for burnout as well as physical problems like chronic conditions and a weakened immune system.
+Stress – from any combination of the above or other stressors in your life – is the leading cause of burnout, along with fatigue and lack of motivation.
+Graduate students in particular experience a significant number of stressors, putting them at higher risk for burnout and physical problems like chronic conditions and a weakened immune system.

 Cause #8: Not Taking Time to Relax